memphis-iis/GLUDB/docs/development.md

 * dev-requirements.txt - Requirements install into a virtualenv used
   for development on gludb.
 Mainly used by our testing scripts
 * dev-requirements-27.txt - Development requirements specific to Python 2.7.
-  This is necessary because we only support Google Cloud Datastore on Python 2.7 (and not 3.4)
+  This is necessary because we support Google Cloud Datastore on Python 2.7 and not 3.4
 * dist - Holds the final output of the ./build.sh command (in .gitignore)
-* docs - Our documentation in mkdocs format (which is one of the two formats used by ReadTheDocs.org)
+* docs - Our documentation in mkdocs format (which is one of the two formats used by ReadTheDocs.io)
 * examples - Simple examples for gludb use
 * gludb - Our actual package info
 * gludb.egg-info - Created as part of a process developing the gludb package